-We have strict rules on disposal of the kits and direct communication via mobile phones with Kiriwian nationals on the island who supply a weekly report on proceedings.
+We have strict rules on disposal of the kits and have supplied mobile phones to allow direct communication with the VBA’s who make regular reports.

-We supply over 210 midwives (Village Birth Attendants) from the following villages: Kavataria, Mulosaida, Kwemtula, Osesuia, Oyuvayova, Tukwaukwa, Wabutuma, Luya, Bwetalu, Loubuwa, Siviyagila, Kudukweikela, Kepwapu, Kuluwa, Buduweilaka.
-We have supplied midwife costumes.
+We supply over 275 CFK Village Birth Attendants from all villages across the Island including: Kavataria, Mulosaida, Kwemtula, Osesuia, Oyuvayova, Tukwaukwa, Wabutuma, Luya, Bwetalu, Loubuwa, Siviyagila, Kudukweikela, Kepwapu, Kuluwa, Buduweilaka.

 Thank you to the midwife co-ordinators: Ruth, Lois, Florence, Dorothy, Dulcie, Dorin and Roda

 In-Country managers: Toks Bwaina and Lepani Ahab and Mr Ariston Pesiana.